Eagle-Owls

 About

-One of the world’s heaviest owls, Eurasian eagle-owls are apex predators.
+These large owls rival some eagles in size.
+Eagle-owls are at the top of their food chain.
 They hunt at night using their acute hearing to locate prey.
 The feathers around the head and face form a disk that directs sound to their ears.
-Ears are placed higher on one side of the head than the other to allow the owl to pinpoint a prey’s exact location.
+Ears are placed higher on one side of the head and lower on the other side to allow the owl to pinpoint a prey’s exact location.
 Large orange eyes provide excellent night vision.
-Like other owls, they can rotate their heads almost 270 degrees for an extremely wide field of vision.
-Owls can fly silently.
-A downy fringe on their flight feathers muffles any sound, allowing them to detect the slightest squeak or rustle of leaves while on the wing.
-They swoop down with their talons extended to catch birds in flight or rodents on the ground.
+Eagle-owls can rotate their heads almost 270 degrees to see behind their backs.
+They fly silently, with a downy fringe on their flight feathers that muffles any sound and allows them to detect the slightest squeak or rustle of leaves.
+They swoop down with their talons to catch birds in flight or mice on the ground.

 Habitat